albn-itu/uni-notes/semester-11/pcpp-notes.md

 ### Counter-examples (Week 5)

-- A counter-example for a safety property is a finite interleaving that leads to a violation of the property.
+- A counter-example for a safety property is a finite prefix of a (possibly infinite) interleaving that leads to a violation of the property.
     - Example: A finite interleaving of traffic light controller that leads to both lights being green at the same time.
 - A counter-example for a liveness property is an infinite interleaving that never leads to the desired outcome.
     - Example: An infinite interleaving where the traffic light controller never changes the light from red to green.